 And Bierkasteel Van Honsebrouck is far more than a brewery, it also boasts a visitor centre, a brasserie, a beer shop, and is a welcoming and unique fully catered conference and event location.

 The Bierkasteel truely has something for everyone, from individual visitors who enjoy a taste of the good life to families, groups, businesses, clubs and associations looking for trips, meeting and conference rooms or event hosting.

 Het Bierkasteel is located in Izegem near Kortrijk, easily accessible by car and with 250 parking spaces.

-A tour of the Bierkasteel starts in the central courtyard with its splendid views of the brewing hall and foeder chamber (foeders are giant wooden barrels).
+A tour of the Bierkasteel starts in the central courtyard with its splendid views of the brewing hall.

 Experienced guides will explain this unbelievably impressive state-of-the-art brewhall and bottling plant and how it produces some of Belgium’s most well known speciality beers.

 Along the way you’ll discover why top-fermented beers (of the Kasteel type) and spontaneous fermentation beers (St-Louis) have their own, completely separate, production circuits, and why spontaneously fermented lambic-based beers must spend time in an open koelschip, or cooling basin.

 After a tour of the bottling plant, enjoy the peaceful atmosphere of the barrel hall, where Kasteel Tripel sits maturing in barrels previously used for cognac.

 Here, it slowly morphs into Trignac, one of Van Honsebrouck’s degustation beers.
 The Foeder Hall, next to the brewery, displays an array of large oak foeders, where the Bacchus beers are given all the time they need to mature.